DOJ moves to seize $225M linked to Crypto ‘Pig Butchering’ scams

 An April 2025 report by the FBI estimated that crypto-related scams led to losses exceeding $9 billion in 2024, with pig butchering schemes responsible for more than half of the total amount.

-In May 2025, the U.S. Department of the Treasury’s Office of Foreign Assets Control imposed sanctions on a Myanmar warlord and his militia, citing multiple offenses such as money laundering, human trafficking, and cryptocurrency fraud linked to pig butchering schemes.
+In May 2025, the U.S. Treasury’s Office of Foreign Assets Control placed sanctions on a Myanmar warlord and his militia, accusing them of crimes like money laundering, human trafficking, and crypto scams related to pig butchering schemes.

 Marton K.